There are four options visitors can choose from for their London to Stonehenge tours:

 No, it is advised the visitors avoid touching the stones in order to prevent any kind of damage to them.

 As the Stone Circle has a barrier around it to prohibit visitors from touching the stones, the closest one can get to the stones is about 30 feet.

-Normally, visitors are allowed to go inside the Neolithic Houses, but due to COVID restrictions, you may only view it from the outside.
+Normally, visitors are allowed to go inside the Neolithic Houses.

 Using audio-visual experiences, visitors can discover the history of this monument, along with its relation to the annual solar cycle.
 You will also get to see around 250 artifacts discovered in the area, and a forensic reconstruction of the face of a man who lived here 5,500 years ago, based on his bones.